danman01/tic-tac-toe/README.md

       receive the correct API address for use in API calls... and did not have to set up my own isProduction switch between dev and production environments.
   • Used a separate file to hold descriptions of Player class & the Players array.
+      Placed this in an objects folder, as there will be other object/class definitions.